Digital Safety • Beginner-friendly • 12–15 min

 End User’s Guide to Online Privacy

-No jargon, no scare tactics — practical steps you can take today to improve privacy and digital safety.
+Practical steps you can take today to improve privacy and digital safety, without jargon or panic.

 Why This Matters

-Your digital life is valuable — and not just to you.
-Companies, advertisers, and scammers are all trying to peek over your shoulder.
+Your digital life is valuable, and not just to you.
+Companies, advertisers, and scammers all want pieces of it.

-Privacy isn’t about hiding something “bad.”
-It’s about control, dignity, and peace of mind.
+Privacy is not about hiding something “bad.”
+It is about control, dignity, and peace of mind.

-This guide is your quick-start safety kit: no jargon, no scare tactics — just practical steps you can take today.
+This guide is a place to start: no jargon, no panic, just practical steps you can take today.

 Browsing Basics